 Essentially, we are examing the average submitted quotes for every agent, obtained by averaging across different market sessions according to the definition of agent's behaviour of \cite{duffy2006asset}.
 Specifically, traders can and will post different quotes for every market session, which can subsequently be aggregated to obtain the average quote $\overline{q}_t$.

 Another way with which we might formulate the previous assumption, and reinterpret the model, is that the traders' population can be divided into two representative agents, a buyer and a seller, which trade with the same average quote but with different volume, $(1-\pi_t)N$ for the seller and $\pi_t N$ for the buyer.
-However, we remark that in this study we are not interested in trading volume predictions, contrary to the original work of \cite{duffy2006asset} and also to \cite{baghestanian2015traders}, and the following results can not be very insightful for that analyses, but instead, we focus on the price dynamics.
+However, contrary to the original work of \cite{duffy2006asset} and also to \cite{baghestanian2015traders}, in this study, we are not interested in trading volume predictions, but instead we focus on the price dynamics.
 On the other hand, we derive interesting insights about the order imbalance dynamics employed to describe a theoretical motivation of price bubbles in experiments.
 This will provide an additional perspective to the analysis carried out by \cite{baghestanian2015traders} and it is outlined in Section \ref{sec_theoretical_motivation}.

 Therefore, we may state our first results regarding the existence of the equilibrium market-clearing price. \begin{te} Under assumptions \ref{as_cash}, \ref{as_quotes}, the equilibrium market-clearing price $\overline{p}_t $ does not depend on the number of traders and it exists if and only if $\pi_t=\frac{1}{2}$.
 Moreover, $\overline{p}_t ={q}_t$.